-No matter where you are – at home or halfway around the globe – you can control and keep track of your business right from your fingertips so long as you have a powerful remote access tool like LogMeIn at your disposal.
-Whether it’s providing instant access to remote computers or seamless collaboration on files, the software excels in delivering a great remote management solution.
-If there are any cons that users complain about, it’s the sluggishness and clunky UI that demands a steep learning curve.
-Moreover, many users think that the remote connectivity platform warrants a rather high price tag that stands at $349.99/year for LogMeIn Pro and $108.25/Month for the remote desktop support.
-If you are one of those who have decided to look beyond this remote access software for a faster, more efficient or cheaper alternative, this extensive roundup of the best LogMeIn alternatives of 2019 has got you fully covered.
+No matter where you are – at home or halfway around the globe – you can control and keep track of your business right from your fingertips if have a powerful remote tool like LogMeIn at your disposal.
+Whether it’s providing instant access to remote computers or seamless collaboration on files, the software excels in everything.
+That said, the steep learning curve and a high price tag of LogMeIn make it a less-appealing choice among users and businesses.
+If you have decided to look beyond for a faster, more efficient, or cheaper alternative, this extensive roundup of the best LogMeIn alternatives of 2020 has got you fully covered.

 Though there dozens of notable remote connectivity platforms in the market, not all of them can replace LogMeIn.
 So, I have meticulously picked out the rivals based on the features that make this popular remote access tool stand out.
-Whether it’s the high-end safeguard for remote access, smooth collaboration or hassle-free file transfer, the following roster of the best remote access software like LogMeIn can live up to your expectations.
+You can take a look at all the replacements below including some free alternatives to LogMeIn.

 - Minimal learning curve